Gorilla Glass: Generations

-Gorilla Glass Victus was introduced on July 23, 2020.
-As the successor to Gorilla Glass 6, it improves both drop and scratch performance and is claimed by Corning to be twice as scratch resistant as its predecessor.
-It was first used on the Samsung Galaxy Note 20 Ultra in 2020.
+Gorilla Glass Victus was introduced in July 2020.
+It improves drop performance, and is claimed by Corning to be twice as scratch-resistant as Gorilla Glass 6.
+It was first used on the Samsung Galaxy Note 20 Ultra.

-In July 2021, Corning announced that they will bring its Gorilla Glass DX and DX+ glass composites to cover smartphone camera lenses and said that Samsung would be the first customer to adopt them for their smartphone cameras.
-The first Samsung phones to use Gorilla Glass DX protection for the cameras were the Galaxy Z Fold 3 and the Galaxy Z Flip 3 in 2021.
+In July 2021, Corning announced that its Gorilla Glass DX and DX+ glass composites would be used to protect smartphone phone camera lenses, first by Samsung, in the Galaxy Z Fold 3 and Galaxy Z Flip 3.

-Gorilla Glass Victus 2 was introduced on November 30, 2022.
-The second-generation Victus has a new composition for improved drop performance on rough surfaces like concrete.
-In terms of scratch resistance, it is said to be similar to its predecessor.
-It was first used on the Samsung Galaxy S23 series in 2023.
+Gorilla Glass Victus 2 was introduced in November 2022. with a new composition for improved drop performance on rough surfaces like concrete, and unchanged scratch-resistance.
+However, according to one user report, the glass is susceptible to micro-scratches; it has been suggested that this could be due to the use of softer materials for improved resistance to shattering.
+Gorilla Glass Victus 2 was first used on the Samsung Galaxy S23 series.